Need to make an appointment?

-Mayo Clinic Health System in La Crosse is the first and only location in the region to offer molecular breast imaging (MBI), a screening tool developed at Mayo Clinic that is used to improve breast cancer detection in women with dense breast tissue.
+If you have dense breast tissue, you'll benefit from molecular breast imaging (MBI).
+La Crosse, Wisconsin, is the first and only location in the region to offer this screening tool developed at Mayo Clinic that is used to improve breast cancer detection in women with dense breast tissue.

 What is molecular breast imaging?

 - Molecular breast imaging is a type of functional imaging, which means the pictures it creates show differences in the activity of the breast tissue.
 Tissue that contains cells that are rapidly growing and dividing, such as cancer cells, appear brighter than less active tissue.

 - During molecular breast imaging, a small amount of radioactive tracer is injected into a vein in your arm.
 The tracer attaches to breast cancer cells that can then be detected using a special camera that detects the radiation released by the tracer.

 Why should I consider molecular breast imaging?